 Reservations are strongly recommended.
 Walk-ups cannot be guaranteed their preferred zip time or any open slots.

 What if I can’t make it or need to cancel?

-We have a 48-hour cancelation policy.
-But we understand that things happen!
-If you need to cancel within 48 hours, there is no refund given, however, your tour is transferable to another date of your choosing.
+Here at Predator ZipLine, we understand the things that happen!
+If you need to cancel your reservation, there’s no refund given, however, your tour is transferable to another date of your choosing.